deadlysyn/blog/_posts/2018-02-24-node-on-pws.md

 If you want to go deeper on Cloud Foundry specifics, [the documentation is the place to start](https://docs.run.pivotal.io)...
 A couple key concepts we glossed over above were [routes](https://docs.run.pivotal.io/devguide/deploy-apps/routes-domains.html) and [spaces](https://docs.cloudfoundry.org/concepts/roles.html).
 Since they are so central to hosting an application, I wanted to briefly describe both of those here.

 The term _route_ within the PCF ecosystem usually refers to the hostname portion of a FQDN ([Fully Qualified Domain Name](https://en.wikipedia.org/wiki/Fully_qualified_domain_name)).
 In our example above, the FQDN was `chowchow-fantastic-waterbuck.cfapps.io` and the route was `chowchow-fantastic-waterbuck`.
 It's also possible to have _context specific routes_ which allow different micro-services hosted under the same top-level domain name to be reached via URIs.
-An example of that would be `example.com/foo` and `example.com/bar` where `/foo` and `/bar` are different applications.
-This is highly flexible, and allows you to easily scale-out specific parts of your application regardless of how you chose to present it to the Internet.
+An example of that would be _example.com/foo_ and _example.com/bar_ where _/foo_ and _/bar_ are routed to different applications.
+This is highly flexible, and allows you to easily scale-out specific parts of your service regardless of how you chose to present it to the Internet.

-Spaces are part of Cloud Foundry's authorization scheme.
+_Spaces_ are part of Cloud Foundry's authorization scheme.
 This is a hierarchy...
-Every project will have one or more _organizations_ (above this was `deadlysyn-org`), which in turn have one or more _spaces_, which have one or more _users_ and _applications_ with RBAC ([Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control)).
+Every project will have one or more _organizations_ (in our example this was `deadlysyn-org`), which in turn have one or more _spaces_, each of which have one or more _users_ and _applications_ all governed by RBAC ([Role Based Access Control](https://en.wikipedia.org/wiki/Role-based_access_control)).
 We deployed to the `development` space which was created for us by default, but this is again as flexible as you need it to be in complex multi-tenant environments.

 # Conclusion

 I encountered one _oops_ during this journey...
-While `cf push` worked, in my haste to see everything work I'd forgotten to properly set up the environment.
+While `cf push` worked, in my haste to get everything going I'd forgotten to properly set up the environment.
 We could [add environment variables to our deployment manifest](https://docs.run.pivotal.io/devguide/deploy-apps/manifest.html#env-block), but that is really for non-sensitive information (think things like `NODE_ENV`).

 For sensitive bits you don't want checked into source control, keep them out of the deployment manifest...
 The mechanism I used instead was `cf env`.
 This is similar to Heroku's `config vars`.
 You can define variables at deploy time, adjust them while the service is running, and they persist across deployments (so you don't lose settings when orchestrating new instances).